oliverjgoldstein/koka-bayes/readme.md

 To install and run this library:

-at the <b>root</b> directory of koka-bayes...
+at the <b>root</b> directory of where you downloaded koka-bayes... (if you develop koka-bayes run it from the root of the development directory) <br /> <br />
-<code> make install </code> This will install koka-bayes into koka. <br/>
+<code> make install </code> -- this will install koka-bayes into koka. <br/>
-followed by
-<code> make run </code> This will run the main function and demonstrate example output. <br />
+<code> make run </code> -- this will run the main function and demonstrate example output. <br />

-<code> make dev </code> This will copy all the files from the development directory into the koka-bayes module and run the main function. <br />
+<code> make dev </code> -- this will copy all files from the development directory into the koka-bayes module and run the main function. <br />